 - Whether it aligns with the core values of the Democratic party.

-- Whether it addresses the needs of the people of Bernalillo County and is not inconsistent with the 2018 State Platform approved March, 2018.
+- Whether it addresses the needs of the people of Bernalillo County and is consistent with the State Platform.

 - Whether the writing style is clear and specific.

 - Whether it includes sources for each “Whereas” statement.

 Be sure to familiarize yourself with the state platform, so that your proposed resolution is local, is consistent with the state platform, and does not simply re-state issues in the state platform.

 Citing sources improves the quality and our understanding of your resolution.